kaffashzadeh/OzoneIran/README.md

-This branch *GlobalModel* holds several scripts for evaluating of ozone over Iran using a new methodology.
+This branch *GlobalModel* holds several scripts for evaluating of modeled ozone over Iran using a new methodology.

 The package is a set of scripts to: